 From extremely challenging platformers that challenge your typing skills to walking simulators just meant for relaxation, there is a bit of everything to be played this week.
 Starting off, I have a platformer that might cause you to rage quit – but it is very unique in concept.
 You must type in order to move from area to area, in search of a mysterious item that will save your species.
 If difficult platformers aren’t your thing, you can explore beautiful worlds full of swaying grass and nice structures in a well made walking simulator or solve some light bending puzzles and take photos of a strangely abandoned planet.
 Speaking of abandoned, you might want to find out what mysteries are deep within a house where the family was murdered, or even explore the memories of your late mother.
-There are many types of adventures to explore… Need more no-money gaming?
-Check our list of the best free games you can download and play on PC right now.
+There are many types of adventures to explore… Check our list of the best free PC games you can download and play right now.

 Exit84 by Bhérring Paucar Bonifacio & Álvaro Fernández